Peer Tutoring Program (STTAR)

 As you tutor....

 Every time you meet with your tutee, you need to record the time spent and the general idea of the work that was done on the Timelog form.
-Your tutee also needs to sign his initials in the correct column on the Timelog each time you meet, to verify the time spent tutoring.
-This form is crucial to fill out each time, so we can have an accurate picture of how much work has been done.
+Your tutee also needs to sign his initials in the correct column on the Timelog form each time you meet, to verify the time spent tutoring.
+This form is crucial to fill out each time, so I can have an accurate picture of how much work has been done.
 PLEASE do not wait until the semester break to fill out this info.
 It needs to be done as you go along.
 You also need to fill out a new Timelog form for each different person you tutor.
 Make sure you have the required signatures at the top of the form.

 I have finished tutoring this person.
 Now what?